capsule-corp-ternoa/white-paper/white-paper-en.md

 ## Use Case: Ternoa Temporal Capsules

-Capsule Corp. will develop its own application called "Application Ternoa" from the SDK, in the description of this use case.
+Capsule Corp. will develop trough dedicated subsidiary its own application called "Application Ternoa" from the SDK, in the description of this use case.

 The Ternoa Application allows to create "Time Capsules" to encrypt, store, and transfer data in a secure way, and in a long time.
 These Time Capsules are non-fungible tokens issued on the Ternoa blockchain.